alxwrd/alxwrd.github.io/src/posts/2024-03-20-setting-up-reverse-proxy-for-click.md

 This chugged along, but eventually the output stopped and the ssh session became unresponsive.
-I was unable to reconnect, so I rebooted the instance and tried again with the same result!
+I was unable to reconnect, so I rebooted the instance and tried again - only to experience the same result!

 After another reboot I opened two ssh sessions - in one session I ran `dnf upgrade` and in the other I ran `top`.
 I observed that before long `dnf` ran out of memory.

 The instance was configured with 1GB of swap space, so after I increased that to 4GB and everything started to go a lot smoother.